Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-13-hiddenclasss.md

         byte[] bytes = cw.toByteArray();

         //Sep 3: This is step creating Hidden class, It is important to note the invoking program should store the
-        // lookup object carefully, for it is the only way to obtain the Class object of the hidden class.
+        // lookup object carefully, since it is the only way to obtain the Class object of the hidden class.
         Class<?> c = lookup.defineHiddenClass(bytes, true, NESTMATE).lookupClass();

         //Step 4: Creating constructor then Object of type Test and calling a simple function test.